Jordan & Jordan is comprised of dedicated and knowledgeable industry professionals working under the guidance of our seasoned management team.

 Tom holds a BS degree in Mathematics from Saint Peter's College and a MS in Industrial Administration from Union College in Schenectady, NY.

-Barry Raskin joined Jordan & Jordan (J&J) in January 2016 as Managing Director of Management Consulting.
-Barry possesses extensive expertise in regulatory, market data and trading solutions across the securities industry.
-His broad industry experience and network relationships across these disciplines enables him to provide J&J’s clients with a wide range of consultative services based on clients’ requirements.
+Barry is Managing Director of the Market Data Services practice with extensive expertise in market data and trading solutions across the securities industry.
+His in-depth market data experience and network relationships enable him to provide J&J’s clients with a wide range of consultative services based on clients’ requirements.
+Most recently, Barry lead a global implementation initiative for a multi-faceted messenger system for a large investment bank.
+Barry is the recipient of the 2017 FISD Lifetime Achievement Award.

 Prior to joining J&J, Barry spent 28 years as the Managing Director of the Americas for SIX Financial Information and performed a similar role at GBST, a financial software firm.
 Barry is a member of the Inside Market Data Hall of Fame and has been a frequent industry panelist and speaker at various venues.
 He holds a Bachelor of Science degree from Cornell University and an MBA in Finance from the University of Buffalo.

-Mary Lou (Lou) Von Kaenel, Managing Director, Financial Information Forum
+Howard Meyerson, Managing Director, Financial Information Forum (FIF)

 Greg Malatestinic, Head of Technology